History of commercial tobacco in the United States

 The history of commercial tobacco production in the United States dates back to the 17th century when the first commercial crop was planted.
-The industry originated in the production of tobacco for pipes and snuff.
-Different war efforts in the world created a shift in demand and production of tobacco in the world and the American colonies.
-With the onset of the American Revolution trade with the colonies was interrupted which shifted trade to other countries in the world.
-During this shift there was an increase in demand for tobacco in the United States, where the demand for tobacco in the form of cigars and chewing tobacco increased.
-Other wars, such as the War of 1812 would introduce the Andalusian cigarette to the rest of Europe.
-This, accompanied with the American Civil War changed the production of tobacco in America to the manufactured cigarette.
+The industry originated in the production of tobacco for British pipes and snuff.
+See Tobacco in the American colonies.
+In late 18th century there was an increase in demand for tobacco in the United States, where the demand for tobacco in the form of cigars and chewing tobacco increased.
+In the late 19th century production shifted to the manufactured cigarette.

 Pre-American Revolution

 Throughout the 17th century, Europe had a growing demand for tobacco.
 However, in areas of the American south, where tobacco grew well, capital was needed in order to grow this highly demanding crop.
 These farmers saw tobacco as merely a temporary crop to get them started until they could plant something else.
 Their reasoning behind the temporary status given to tobacco had to do with low prices.
 During the 17th century in Virginia, tobacco was selling for pennies per pound.
 Solutions to this problem came with slavery.
 Slavery had already existed in the colonies, but a new influx would greatly expand tobacco production.

 The need for slaves was a response to low birth rates of the European settlers in America.
 Slavery would help keep costs down and profits higher.
 Slavery would mark a change from small tobacco farms, to larger farms, which necessitated large labour forces provided by the slaves.
 These large tobacco farms, accounted for a small part of the overall production of agriculture in the colonies leading into the later part of the 17th century, as tobacco had already begun to fail in less fertile regions of the country.
 This failure was due to lack of crop rotation, which depleted the soil of the nutrients needed by the tobacco plants.
 Those who created large plantations in the more fertile regions, however, saw great prosperity, even at the low price per pound of tobacco.
 This prosperity in turn helped to make them richer and able to purchase even more slaves which helped these large farms to continuously expand.